topdan/www/ruby-on-rails/custom-mailing-lists.html.md

 #### [Group](#group)

-Groups have an email address and users that are allowed create discussions by emailing it.
+Groups have an email address and users that are allowed to create discussions by emailing it.

 ```ruby
 class Group < ActiveRecord::Base